 Avoid the cowboys – Not all providers are registered with and therefore regulated by the Funeral Planning Authority (FPA).
 This has led to mis-selling by certain unscrupulous non-registered companies over recent years.
 Martin Lewis therefore recommends you choose an FPA approved provider.

-Looking to the future, it has been agreed that sales of prepaid funeral plans will fall under the guidance of the Financial Conduct Authority (FCA), although a date for change has yet to be agreed.
+Looking to the future, it has been agreed that sales of prepaid funeral plans will fall under the guidance of the Financial Conduct Authority (FCA),which will come into force in August 2022.

 Know what services you are getting – The guide shows a breakdown of services included, sometimes included and never included in funeral plans.
 Although this information is correct, it misses the crucial point that there are two types of funeral plans: